 - Commercial shipments that are parts of successive shipments of similar procedures

 - Shipments that are subject to certain restrictions, prohibitions, or other special import formalities

 Declaration process in other companies

 Other delivery companies submit an electronic declaration regardless of the value of the shipment.
-The process is initiated by the delivery company and it includes the costs of their services as well.
+The delivery company initiates the process, and it includes the costs of their services as well.

 They need proof of the value of the goods.
-This can be proved with an invoice, proof of payment, online order, or a print of the conclusion of the tender.
+This can be an invoice, proof of payment, online order, or a print of the conclusion of the tender.
 They will ask you to deliver the documentation via email if needed.

 View DHL’s customs services and support here.